 How to make the most of the map

 Below, a short video explaining some features.
-It's a living document: with 600x750m to explore I reckon the map will never be final, but surely improving over time so I suggest not to save a copy on your device but rather check here for the latest.
+It's a living document, the site was surveyed in 10/2020-2/2021 but the sandlines and exposed low reef clearly change over time in consequence of currents and swell.
+When time allows, the map gets updated so I suggest not to save a copy on your device but rather check here for the latest.

 The scale of all the bitmap is 1:1000, so if you use a photo editing tool each millimeter equals to a metre.

 The goal of the map is to improve the safety of the dive site by helping divers to plan the the start of the dive, the underwater itinerary and especially the end of the dive (how many times have we found ourselves way too far from where we wanted?).
 And with a good plan, adventurous divers can explore further.

 If you are not familiar with this big site, use the map in combination with someone experienced and also check out the excellent Michael McFadyens Scuba Diving website for a wealth of information on the different dives at BI.